shsagir/play-area-sync/docs/quirks.md

 ---

 template:      article
 title:         "Quirks & constraints"
+reviewed:      2016-05-17
 naviTitle:     Quirks
 lead:          "Limits, restrictions, permissions there are some — aren't there always?
 Heads up so it doesn't cost you hours of debugging in the wrong direction."

 otherVersionLinks:
     - quirks-old-app